Auditions for entry in September 2023

 - Harp (postgraduate applicants) Candidates will be asked to present a varied programme of about 15 minutes’ duration this may be drawn from the concerto repertoire.
 Candidates can draw their pieces from the solo repertoire.

 - Viola Candidates must perform the first movement of Stamitz or Hoffmiester Concerto in D or B flat with Cadenza or any two movements of Solo Bach and a contrasting piece of your own choice.

 - Violin Candidates must perform the first movement of a Mozart Concerto with Cadenza or any two movements of Solo Bach and A contrasting piece of your choice.

-As part of your audition we will arrange a virtual interview for you.
 The panel will be interested to hear you talk about your artistic influences, your inspiration to be a musician and your career objectives.

 Please visit our Audition Advice page to help you prepare for your virtual audition and interview.